Rakesh-Mourya-G/xen-orchestra/docs/users.md

 ## Authentication

-Xen Orchestra supports various types of user authentication, internal or even external thanks to the usage of the [Passport library](http://passportjs.org/).
+CloudVisor supports various types of user authentication, internal or even external thanks to the usage of the [Passport library](http://passportjs.org/).

 :::tip
 Any account created by an external authentication process (LDAP, SSO...) will be a **user** without any permission.
-Also, you don't have to create an external user by yourself: it will be created automatically in Xen Orchestra after its first connection.
+Also, you don't have to create an external user by yourself: it will be created automatically in CloudVisor after its first connection.
 :::

 ### Built-in